 I quizzed my drunken man for further information but that was all he could re-cant, he said one minute he was drunk the next he was running for his life.
 Now, obviously as excited as I was by this tale I had colossal amounts of doubts as the man was in fact inebriated most of the time however to his credit this was the only time he ever shared a story of its ilk as they usually consisted of him rambling on about his navy days.

-A young couple were walking through St Thomas’s on their way to the Haverfordwest town centre in early November, 2013.
-To help set the scene, St Thomas’s is a church that has stood proud above Haverfordwest for over quarter of millennia and serves the local parish.
+A young couple was walking through St Thomas’s on their way to the Haverfordwest town center in early November 2013.
+To help set the scene, St Thomas’s is a church that has stood proudly above Haverfordwest for over quarter of millennia and serves the local parish.
 Today it is surrounded by broken graves and rusted spiked railings with tall dark tree’s towering above.
-A lane runs along the grave yard and the backs of the old houses of Goat Street.
-In the grey light of winter it is the epitome of a Gothic setting.
+A lane runs along the graveyard and the backs of the old houses of Goat Street.
+In the gray light of winter, it is the epitome of a Gothic setting.

 They were frightened and they ran off down Goat Street and to the bottom of the high street.
 The young man returned with a friend a short time after to see if he could take a picture of the creature but to no avail.
 The girl spoke to some friends who had said they had listened to the live paranormal investigation I had conducted for Halloween which was broadcast on 102.5 Radio Pembrokeshire and I was soon messaged by herself on Facebook regarding the incident.

 The girl shall remain anonymous until a time she feels more comfortable as she is well known at a local retailers and does not wish to be harassed or ridiculed however she has very kindly allowed me to publish her account in an attempt to see if anyone who reads this may have some information on the night’s events.